FirmwareDroid/FirmwareDroid/README.md

 RQ-Job Management: https://fmd.localhost/django-rq
 ```

-Note: To control FMD, the graphql API is used with an the interactive query builder, called GraphiQL.
+Note: To control FMD, the graphql API is used with a interactive query builder (GraphiQL).
 All
 the examples in this doc use the graphql API available under https://fmd.localhost/graphql, which allows to
 explore the API documentation and to build graphQL queries and mutations.

-##### Importing firmware
+#### Importing firmware

 After setting up the application, you might want to start exploring some Android firmware.
 By default,
 FMD creates a folder `blob_storage`, where all the data (databases and blobs) will be stored.
 To import Android firmware